izzypt/Online_Tic_Tac_Toe/backend/README.md

    ## JWT
     JWT is used for authorization.
     Making sure that the user sending requests to the server is the same user that logged in.
-    (This is usually done using session and session ID).
+    (Usually done using session and session ID).

    ## uuid
     Will help us generate unique ID's for the application user's